-- The shape of the query plan and the operator ordering have already been chosen by a centralized optimizer. - There is a mechanism that decomposes the query plan into strides in place. - Every operator can be executed only on one node.
-The number of VMs that will be used in every stride is equal to the number of the query plan vertices that the stride comprises.
+- The shape of the query plan and the operator ordering have already been chosen by a centralized optimizer. - There exists a mechanism that decomposes the query plan into strides in place.
+The strides can be produced either manually, or in an automated manner, e.g., using the same partitioning approach as in [18].
+Each stride comprises vertices that can refer to sub-queries in the original query plan, that is groups of simple database operations, or standalone operations.
+Our model does not distinguish between these two cases and treats each stride vertex as a non splittable operator.
+All operators within the same stride can be executed in parallel. - Every operator can be executed only on one processing node.
+The number of VMs that will be used in every stride can be up to the number of the query plan vertices that the stride comprises.
 As such, there is no intra-operator parallelism, where an operator runs on several processors.

-3.2 The Cost Model
+3.2.
+The Cost Model

 Our cost model is modular and consists of components that model the charging policies, the computational and the communication execution time, respectively.
-Based on those, the economic price is derived as explained below.
+Based on those components, the economic price is derived as explained below.

-3.2.1 Modeling the charging policies and fees
+3.2.1.
+Modeling the charging policies and fees